brestows/awesome-metalgamer/README.rst

 Governor:
 =========

-Shows the current governor of a given cpu core.
+Shows the current scaling governor of a given cpu core.
 You need to have cpufreq installed.
 Reads it directly from \`/sys/devices/cpu/cpu0/cpufreq/scaling_governor`

 ::